The following is a top 10 list of the best films of the 1990s

 A bona fide dramedy classic.
 When people mention Bill Murray to me, the first film I think about isn’t Ghostbusters, Caddyshack or Stripes – it’s this one.
 It has cultural significance, it’s funny, and thoughtful all the same.
 It might be my favorite dramedy of all-time.

 The greatest film director.
-Yes, I mean THE greatest film director’s 1990’s masterpiece is my no. 5 film of the 1990s.
-A lot of people say it is his greatest film, which I don’t think is accurate.
+Yes, I mean THE greatest film director’s 1990’s unforgettable and great crime thriller is the seventh best film of the 1990s.
+A lot of people say it is Scorsese’s greatest film, which I don’t think is accurate.
 I probably prefer both Taxi Driver and The Departed.
 But Goodfellas is a bona fide crime classic, and you owe it to yourself to watch it.
 Now.
 Go!

 From my classic review: